rjakubco/camel-resteasy/README.md

 * Component is still in development so at the moment it is not included in master branch of Camel.

 ### Producer:
 Producer is using RESTEasy implementation of JAX-RS 2.0 Client API for calling server.
-The producer will use all possibilities of RESTEasy client along with Resteasy Proxy Framework ([see more about this](http://docs.jboss.org/resteasy/docs/3.0-beta-3/userguide/html/RESTEasy_Client_Framework.html))
+The producer will use all possibilities of RESTEasy client along with Resteasy Proxy Framework ([see more](http://docs.jboss.org/resteasy/docs/3.0-beta-3/userguide/html/RESTEasy_Client_Framework.html))

 Uri options for producer (can change in the future):
 * throwExceptionOnFailure